TienNguyenKha/Diabetes-Prediction/README.md

 telnel <jenkins_external_IP> 22
 ```

-You will see a notification that you have successfully connected if you did it correctly
+We will see a notification that you have successfully connected if you did it correctly

 Generate your SSH key first.
 Open your local terminal, type `ssh-keygen` and type Enter to die until Overwrite:
 ```bash